 When teams weren’t meeting goals or other challenges arose, it was easy for them to lean on those professional relationships for support.
 When you stop and think about it, it’s easy to see one of the main reasons why so many employees quit their jobs during the Great Resignation.

-Due to removing an easily overlooked though very important foundational building block, company culture quickly went south at many companies.
+Due to removing an easily overlooked but very important foundational building block, company culture quickly went south at many companies.
 With the shift to remote work, opportunities to build camaraderie with colleagues vanished and employees started the search for new jobs with the promise of a better culture.
 Salary increases, advancement opportunities, and more flexibility made the decision to leave easier.

 In fact, a study featured in MIT’s Sloan Management Review analyzed over 34 million online employee profiles and 1.4 million Glassdoor reviews from a sample of large, for-profit companies that collectively employ nearly a quarter of the private sector workforce in the US.
 Their goal was to understand employee motivations for leaving their jobs during the Great Resignation.
 The researchers found that: